AnyDSL/popl25/README.md

 - Build and evaluate the MimIR RegEx plugin benchmark

 #### Benchmarks Game
-**Claim**: In the paper (6.1), we claim that using Mim with it's low-level plugins allows writing code that is competitive performance-wise to standard C code.
+**Claim**: In the paper (6.1), we claim that using MimIR with it's low-level plugins allows writing code that is competitive performance-wise to standard C code.

 To support this claim, we ported a number of benchmarks from the Benchmarks Game to Impala (a custom language frontend that uses MimIR for code generation & optimization).
 Compiling these benchmarks through MimIR produces binaries that show competitive performance to similar C implementations of the same benchmarks.